The64thGamer/cheeseepedia/content/news/locationsreset.md

 ## Other New Stuff

 Additionally, some small fixes to the site have been committed.
 A new 'Loading. . .' text appears when waiting for article lists to load (I know some users got confused seeing a blank list for a few seconds).
 Some css changes on location pages have also been made.
 Infoboxes also now don't require an image to display properly.
+The parameterization of the locations articles will also let us in the future (whenever anyone gets around to it) generate tables or charts on arcade/remodel/stage pages to list where they were located or the trend of how long each lasted.